Kid-Friendly Bathroom Design: 3 Safe & Stylish Tips

 Install Non-Slip Surfaces and Flooring

+This is one of the most important kid-safe bathroom tips to reduce everyday accidents.
 To prevent slips and falls, make sure the flooring you choose is slip-resistant and doesn’t absorb water easily.
 Kids are always spilling things, so durability is key.
 Textured tiles or slip-resistant vinyl are great options—they keep things safe without sacrificing style.
 Plus, easy-to-clean surfaces make it simple to keep the bathroom hygienic.

 Water-Resistant Surfaces

-Scale Down the Bathroom Design
+Scale Down the Bathroom Design for Kids

 When designing a bathroom for kids, it’s important to make everyday tasks accessible for them.
 Here are some key considerations: